Introduction

 While the above primitives allow you to work with any data, Orbit only becomes truly practical to use once you've settled on a particular shape of normalized data.
 And currently, all of Orbit's standard sources use a normalized form of data called "records".

-Each Record has a type and id, which together establish its identity.
-Records may also include other fields, such as attributes and relationships with other records.
+together establish its identity.
+Records may also include other fields, such as

-A RecordSchema defines all the models in a given domain.
-And within this schema, a ModelDefinition defines the characteristics for records of a given type.
+in a given domain.
+And within this schema, a

-The Orbit Philosophy
+The Orbit Philosophyβ

 The primitives in Orbit were developed to be as composable and interchangeable as possible.
 Every source that can be updated understands transforms and operations.
 Every source that can be queried understands query expressions.
 Every bucket that can persist state supports the same interfaces.